SoftFever/OrcaSlicer/doc/adaptive-pressure-advance.md

 This compromise usually means that we settle for tuning an "in-between" PA value between slower external features and faster internal features so we don't get gaps, but also not get too much bulging in external perimeters.

-_**However, what this also means is that if you are printing with a single layer height, single speed, and acceleration, there is no need to enable this feature. ** _
+**However, what this also means is that if you are printing with a single layer height, single speed, and acceleration, there is no need to enable this feature.**

-Adaptive pressure advance aims to address this limitation by implementing a completely different method of setting pressure advance. **_Following a set of PA calibration tests done at different flow rates (speeds and layer heights) and accelerations, a pressure advance model is calculated by the slicer_. **Then that model is used to emit the best fit PA for any arbitrary feature flow rate (speed) and acceleration used in the print process.
+Adaptive pressure advance aims to address this limitation by implementing a completely different method of setting pressure advance. **Following a set of PA calibration tests done at different flow rates (speeds and layer heights) and accelerations, a pressure advance model is calculated by the slicer.** Then that model is used to emit the best fit PA for any arbitrary feature flow rate (speed) and acceleration used in the print process.

 In addition, it means that you only need to tune this feature once and print across different layer heights with good PA performance.

-Finally, if during calibration you notice that there is little to no variance between the PA tests, this feature is redundant for you. _**From experiments, high flow nozzles fitted on high-speed core XY printers appear to benefit the most from this feature as they print with a larger range of flow rates and at a larger range of accelerations.**_
+Finally, if during calibration you notice that there is little to no variance between the PA tests, this feature is redundant for you. **From experiments, high flow nozzles fitted on high-speed core XY printers appear to benefit the most from this feature as they print with a larger range of flow rates and at a larger range of accelerations.**

 ### Expected results: